ltog/osmi-addresses/README.md

 The software was tested on Ubuntu but probably runs under other Unix variants (incl.
 Mac OS X) as well.

+## Branches

+You should find at least two branches in the Git repository:

+- **master**: The software as it is running at http://tools.geofabrik.de/osmi
+- **dev**: The development version containing the newest features and fixes

 ## Compilation